77-LUCCIFERZ/-Foodie-Modified/Notes.md

 25) we created models folder under backend for food and user through mongoose and schema.
-26) in package.json file we updated script "server": "nodemon server.js" and =-==> npm run server  port is on 4000
+26) in package.json file we updated script "server": "nodemon server.js" and =-==> npm run server  port is on 4000 27)postman for api test
-27) For now as it is lieghtweight now instead of postman weare using equvalent extension "thunder client " in vs code that supports light weight rest api bcoz our postman is drunk and givng us some problems every now and then ....
 28) in project main folder for admin panel we added new folder admin and then ==> npm create vite@latest .
 29)  npm i axios react-toastify react-router-dom
 30) axios for Sending HTTP Requests:   Handling Responses and Errors:
 31) we have created the admin panel where authenticated users will get to entry data in web just by adding photos and names it will auto -genarte the format for it ..
 32) we have not effeciently made the backend program distriputive and light weight as sir , bcoz as this also initial stage of journey it feels little hard and confusing  to me so...
 33)Every functions listed works both frontend and backend